 The FIS score is assigned to the session after the FIS algorithm analyzes it in comparison with the latest available baseline.
 If the session has a high amount of matches to the user's baseline, the FIS score's value will be low (indicating normal user behavior).

 The closer the FIS score gets to 100, the more it indicates unusual user behavior.
-For more information about normal and unusual user behavior, see Analyzing data using One Identity Safeguard for Privileged Analytics, Viewing session details, and this section.
+For more information about normal and unusual user behavior, see Analyzing data using One Identity Safeguard for Privileged Analytics, Viewing session details, and the View session analytics step in Analyzing data using One Identity Safeguard for Privileged Analytics.

 The value of the FIS score (also visible on the Search > Sessions list, as well as in the aggregated score summary, usually above the FIS flow line visual) is one of the several components of the session's aggregated score.